adiraz1/Lyve-Cloud-solutions-samples/s3-replication-to-lyvecloud/README.md

 # S3 Replication to Lyve Cloud - using AWS Lambda

 ## Introduction
-The purpose of this integration solution is to demonstrate how to automatically replicate AWS S3 objects(upto 10GB size) to a Lyve Cloud bucket using AWS Lambda.
+The purpose of this integration solution is to demonstrate how to automatically replicate AWS S3 new objects in a bucket (upto 10GB size) to a Lyve Cloud bucket using AWS Lambda.
+AWS Lambda corresponds in this example to object create actions.

 ## Requirements
 Before you start, please make sure you have these requirements and information in place: